Why are Breasts Called “Boobs”?

 Now, you are probably aware that the word “boob” can also be used to describe a “stupid”, “foolish”, or otherwise “clumsy” person.
 This particular definition is generally thought to have derived from the Spanish word “bobo” which roughly means “dunce”.
 This Spanish word, in turn, comes from the Latin “balbus” meaning “stammering”.
 There is also a less accepted theory that “boob”, meaning “stupid”, has Gaelic origins.

 Whatever the case, the word “booby,” in English, first popped up in the sense of “fool” or “dummy” around the late sixteenth century and within decades was applied to birds of the Sula genus.
 These birds have very large feet that make them look clumsy and foolish when they walk or run, instead of fly.
-In addition, they would often land on ships and are supposedly exceptionally easy to catch, making them popular fair for sailors, who began calling the birds “boobies” for their perceived stupidity.
+In addition, they would often land on ships and are supposedly exceptionally easy to catch, making them popular fare for sailors, who began calling the birds “boobies” for their perceived stupidity.
 Since then, this term has been applied to all manner of things such as the “boob-tube” (idiot box), “booby trap” (trap for dummies), and “booby prize” (prize for the biggest loser).

 You might be tempted to think from this that the definition of “stupid” gave rise to “boob” being used to describe breasts, perhaps because of the way they can sometimes make men do stupid things or because of something akin to the false stereotype of a “dumb blonde”.
 In fact, this line of thinking is generally cited by those few who are offended by the use of the term “boob” as being the reason the term is offensive to them- that “boobs” derives from a word that means “stupid” and hence it’s kind of like calling women stupid.